dakr1z/toolverse-manager/memory-bank/activeContext.md

 - **Documentation First**: Before making code changes, a solid understanding of the current architecture (especially the monolithic `App.tsx` and data flow) was required.

 ## Next Steps
-- Push changes to GitHub for deployment.
-- Verify Realtime Sync in production.
+- **Support**: Resolve Firestore Permission Denied error.
+User needs to update Security Rules in Firebase Console.
 - Potential areas for improvement identified:
   - **Refactoring `App.tsx`**: Breaking down the giant component into smaller contexts or hooks.